ctrueden/equilibrium/_pages/dossiers/squatch.md

 ---

 Squatch is the strong man of the [Zombozo](zombozo) circus.
 He is also a flesh
-golem: a grisly assortment of humanoid body parts stitched and bolted together into a muscled brute imbued with formidable strength.
+golem: a grisly assortment of body parts stitched and bolted together into a muscled brute imbued with formidable strength.
 His brain is capable of simple reason, though his thoughts are no more sophisticated than those of a young child.
 The golem's muscle tissue responds to the power of lightning,